EricPacefactory/anomaly-detection/README.md

 - There is only a single region mask which is applied to all classes.
 It probably makes sense to make these class-specific
 - The heatmap log-scaling is completely arbitrary.
 It may be nice to have other options
 - The heatmap trail width (relative to the heatmap size) has a significant impact on the resulting heatmap (and subsequently, anomalies).
 It would be nice to automate the setting of this value, but it's not obvious how to do so
+- Object trails that 'dwell' in a busy area will tend towards being less anomalous even if the rest of the trail exists in rarely seen regions, due to counting the average heat *per sample*.
+On the otherhand, the heatmaps are generated in a way that does not account for dwelling.
+This discrepancy may cause issues, especially in scenes with lots of dwelling objects
 - When settings *don't* work well, the script forces you to completely start over.
 This can be a huge pain (especially with region masking), so running the script in an interactive environment is recommended (I used [Spyder](https://www.spyder-ide.org/), but [Jupyter notebook](https://jupyter.org/) or [VS Code with the Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) should work as well).